-To comprehensively understand the advantages of SpanNorm, we also compared it with several recent variants, as shown in Table~\ref{tab:against_other_variants}.
-To ensure a fair comparison, we re-implemented these methods, including Mix-LN~\citep{mixln25Li}, HybridNorm~\citep{hybridnorm25zhuo}, LayerNorm Scale~\citep{sun2025curse} and Peri-LN~\citep{kim2025peri} in our codebase using Megatron and conducted experiments on a 5B dense model trained on 200B tokens for robust results.
-We summarize the LM Harness evaluation results in Table \ref{tab:against_other_variants} and plot the training curves in Figure~\ref{fig:128_layer_training_loss} (left).
-Unexpectedly, LayerNorm Scale yielded worse results than the PreNorm baseline with the same hyperparameters.
-For LayerNorm Scale, we attribute this phenomenon to its scaling factor, which is strongly dependent on the total model depth.
-In models with large depth (e.g., 64), the gradients of shallower layers may be scaled down too much, which negatively impacts the optimization process.
+\paragraph{Comparisons with Other LayerNorm Variants} To comprehensively understand the advantages of SpanNorm, we also compared it with several recent variants, as shown in Table~\ref{tab:against_other_variants}.
+To ensure a fair comparison, we re-implemented these methods, including Mix-LN~\citep{mixln25Li}, HybridNorm~\citep{hybridnorm25zhuo}, LayerNorm Scaling~\citep{sun2025curse} and Peri-LN~\citep{kim2025peri} in our codebase using Megatron and conducted experiments on a 5B dense model trained on 200B tokens for robust results.
+We summarize the results of the LM Harness evaluation in Table~\ref{tab:against_other_variants} and plot the training curves in Figure~\ref{fig:128_layer_training_loss} (left).
+Unexpectedly, LayerNorm Scaling yielded worse results than the PreNorm baseline with the same hyperparameters.
+For LayerNorm Scaling, we attribute this phenomenon to its scaling factor, which is strongly dependent on the total depth of the model.
+In models with a large depth (e.g., 64), the gradients of shallower layers may be scaled down too much, which negatively impacts the optimization process.
 Meanwhile, Peri-LN, HybridNorm and Mix-LN (PostNorm ratio $\alpha=25\%$) deliver better performance than PreNorm, and our SpanNorm consistently outperforms these advanced variants in both training loss and downstream performance.

 \paragraph{Scalability on Ultra-Deep Networks.} We stress-test stability by scaling to 128 layers (6.5B parameters).
 Table~\ref{tab:128layer_results} and Figure~\ref{fig:128_layer_training_loss} focuses exclusively on the most competitive variants from Table~\ref{tab:against_other_variants}, excluding those that already underperformed the PreNorm.
 Our results reveal that success at moderate depths does not guarantee scalability.
 Notably, despite its effectiveness in shallower settings, HybridNorm suffered from optimization divergence in the deep regime.
 In contrast, SpanNorm demonstrated robust stability, not only converging successfully but also outperforming PreNorm by a significant margin (achieving an average improvement of up to 4.0).
 This validates SpanNorm’s unique capacity for ``stable transfer", preventing catastrophic training collapses in industrial-scale scaling.